aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/convert-html-to-mhtml/_index.md

 ## **Summary**

-Aspose.HTML Cloud v4.0 provides the simplest API to convert [HTML](https://docs.fileformat.com/web/html/) documents to [MHTML](https://docs.fileformat.com/web/mhtml/) format with high quality, easy and fast.
+Aspose.HTML Cloud v4.0 provides the simplest API to convert {{%HTML%}} documents to {{%MHTML%}} format with high quality, easy and fast.
 This article contains a set of code examples that explain how to convert HTML to MHTML using available SDKs.

 {{% alert color="primary" %}}